panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 ### 2.1 Extracting the promise fulfill value

-How can you extract the value of a promise?
-The promise object allows extracting the fulfill value (aka the result of a successfully completed async operation) using a special method:
+You can access the fulfill value of a promise (in simple words, the result of a successfully completed async operation) using a special method:

 ```javascript
 promise